BTS: Military service and contract renewal

-In spite of the announcement of the October 2022 benefit concert, Hybe Corporation's stock prices continued a sharp decline to below its original IPO amid continuing market speculation about the implications of the upcoming mandatory military enlistment of the band's members and its potential breakup.
+In spite of the announcement of the October 2022 benefit concert, Hybe Corporation's stock prices dropped to below its original IPO amid continuing market speculation about the implications of the upcoming mandatory military enlistment of the band's members.
 Under South Korean laws, all able-bodied males must complete between 18 and 21 months of military service, usually by age 28.
-Bloomberg News reported the concert as a success, but also indicated that there were no further concert dates scheduled.
-It was estimated that if the band members must complete their service, Hybe Corporation would lose nearly US$10 billion dollars over ten years, with the loss to the South Korean economy at nearly US$39 billion.
+Bloomberg News reported the concert as a success but also indicated that there were no further concert dates scheduled.
+It was estimated that if the band members completed their service, Hybe Corporation would lose nearly US$10 billion over ten years, with the loss to the South Korean economy at nearly US$39 billion.

 In October 2022, Big Hit confirmed that Jin, the band's oldest member, aged 29, had withdrawn his enlistment deferral request.
-The other members planned to enlist at later times, with the group planning to reunite in 2025 after the conclusion of their service obligations.
-Jin enlisted in the military as an active duty soldier on December 13.
-On February 26,2023, Big Hit Music announced that J-Hope had filed a request for cancellation of the postponement of his military service.
+The other members planned to enlist later, with the group planning to reunite in 2025 following discharge.
 At the end of October 2022, BTS earned five nominations for the 2022 MAMA Awards, with the band members receiving eight further nominations as solo artists.
 On November 15, BTS earned three nominations at the 65th Annual Grammy Awards, including a nomination for Best Music Video for "Yet to Come".
 "My Universe" was nominated for Best Pop Duo/Group Performance, making BTS the only act to be nominated three years in a row in this category since its introduction in 2011.
 The band was also nominated for Album of the Year as featured artists on Coldplay's Music of the Spheres.
+Jin enlisted as an active duty soldier on December 13.
+On February 26, 2023, Big Hit announced that J-Hope had requested cancellation of the postponement of his military service.